IsaacIngram/v3/v3-ui/src/assets/projects/project0/project0.md

 If a user reports that they were charged for items they didn't grab, the camera feed can be reviewed to see if it was truly a computer error, in which case the user would be refunded.

 ## Ideas for the Future
-Bits 'n Bytes is in development, so here are some ideas that we might decide to implement:
+Bits n' Bytes is in development, so here are some ideas that we might decide to implement:
 - An online portal where you can view what is in stock to take the guesswork out of going to the machine.
 - An in-depth admin page for modifying items that are stocked, arranging shelves digitally, and viewing transactions (receipts and recordings).
-- Start the UI where it left off in case the system crashes (eg if in the middle of a transaction)
+- Start the UI where it left off in case the system crashes (eg. in the middle of a transaction).
-- Motion sensors to detect people trying to mess with the machine in a nefarious way (IMU)
+- Motion sensors to detect people trying to mess with the machine in a nefarious way (IMU).